-What's covered: The technology fee supports technology initiatives including implementation of UAF's wireless network/access, delivering university-licenced software to all students, increasing the number of technology-enabled classrooms and computing spaces, and expanding and improving online and self-service enviroments.
-This is a mandatory fee.
+Supports technology initiatives including implementation of UAF's wireless network/access, delivering university-licensed software to all students, increasing the number of technology-enabled classrooms and computing spaces, and expanding and improving online and self-service environments.

 Covers a portion of the costs of operating shuttle buses that provide transportation throughout campus and to various university facilities off campus, street and lot maintenance, snow removal, lighting, and plug-ins.

 Cost: $6 per credit.